Canon 600D vs Olympus PEN-F

 Feature comparison: Canon 600D vs Olympus PEN-F

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the PEN-F has an electronic viewfinder (2360k dots), while the 600D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the PEN-F offers a wider field of view (100%) than the one in the 600D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the PEN-F has a higher magnification (0.62x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 600D and Olympus PEN-F in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 600D has one, while the PEN-F does not.
 While the built-in flash of the 600D is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.